-Assets limited as to use primarily include assets held by independent bank trustees on behalf of the Center under terms of bond indentures and self-insurance trust agreements, and assets designated by the board of directors (the Board) for capital improvements and employee health benefits, over which the Board retains control and may, at its discretion, subsequently use for other purposes.
+Assets limited as to use primarily include assets held by independent bank trustees on behalf of the Center under terms of bond indentures and self-insurance trust agreements, and assets designated for capital improvements and employee health benefits, over which the Center retains control and may, at its discretion, subsequently use for other purposes.
 Amounts required to meet current liabilities have been reclassified to current assets in the consolidated balance sheets.

 Earnings on investments include realized and unrealized gains and losses on investments, interest income, and dividends and are included as revenues, gains, and other support over expenses in the consolidated statements of operations and changes in unrestricted net assets, unless the income or loss is restricted by donor or law.
 Investment income and net gains and losses restricted by donor stipulations are reported as an increase or decrease in temporarily restricted net assets.
-Investment income of \$2,523,000 and \$7,778,000 at September 30, 2011 and 2010, respectively, is included in unrestricted revenues and other revenue.